 ♦ Free parking can be found next to the Mariners Inn, opposite the bay.
 There is also a bus stop here.

-♦ Follow the path until you see a rock formation that can only be described as looking like the cartoon dog ‘Snoopy’s head (aka Rickets Head).
-Below this there are large sandstone and shale boulders on the surface of which plant fossils can be observed♦ Ref: 51.82433°N, 5.10303°W
+♦ Follow the path until you see a rock formation that can only be described as looking like the head of cartoon dog ‘Snoopy’ (aka Rickets Head).
+Below this, there are large sandstone and shale boulders on the surface of which plant fossils can be seen.

-FIND FREQUENCY: ♦♦♦ – This location is an SSSI which means that fossils must not be collected from the large boulders and the cliffs.
-There are, however, many large and interesting plant fossils to be seen which should make up for this.
+FIND FREQUENCY: ♦♦♦ – This location is a site of special scientific interest (SSSI), which means that fossils must not be collected from the large boulders and the cliffs.
+However, there are many large and interesting plant fossils to be seen, which should make up for this.

-TYPE: – Plant fossils are found in large boulders and rocks at the base of the cliffs.
+Most fossils at Nolton Haven can be collected from small boulders at the base of the cliff.
+Plant fossils are found in large boulders and rocks at the base of the cliffs.
 In some places, veins of coal can be seen.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.